stephen-mehi/SchedulerEnvironmentBootstrap/README.md

 # SchedulerEnvironmentBootstrap

-Helper for setting up scheduler environment.
+Helper for setting up environment.
+This system uses vagrant to automate provisioning multiple local VMs.
+This cluster is responsible for interacting with networked hardware in a fault tolerant manner.
+Kubernetes is used as the orchestrator and various pieces of infrastructure inclusing messaging(RabbitMQ), observability(Prometheus), and distrubuted persistence(CockroachDB) are provisioned on that cluster.

 ## Installation